gerardog/gsudo/docs/docs/gsudo-vs-sudo.md

 ---
 sidebar_position: 7
-title: Comparison betweeh gsudo and Windows sudo
+title: Comparison with Microsoft sudo
 #hide_title: true
 ---

+# Comparison between gsudo and Microsoft sudo

 `gsudo` was born in 2019 as a productivity tool and is open-source.
 It has been downloaded over 700k times so far and has enjoyed a warm reception from users.